 The signboard vs. reality.

 After taking a few minutes to take in the grey panorama and stuff down a banana, it was time to head back the way I came.
 Past the Chinese temple, past the now-empty reservoir (empty of people, not water), past Tin Fu Tsai and back to the stairs.
 The long, long, long staircase I came down at the start of the trail.
 Things went downhill (not literally) here for two reasons: obviously, climbing back up the stairs was not going to be easy, but also because it was right at this moment that it decided to rain.
 And not a light shower - it teemed down.
 I ripped out my rain jacket as quickly as possible, but not before getting soaked.
 With nowhere to hide I plodded on, up 627 steps (yes, I counted them), fast-flowing streams forming rapidly across the path.
 I slipped and slid all over place but somehow managed to stay on my feet.
-I thought I had reached the top when a flat section appeared, but then another 65 steps materialised in front of me.
-After 20 km of hiking, plus the torrential rain, this felt like torture.
+When a flat section appeared I thought I had reached the top, but then another 65 steps materialised in front of me.
+I wonder if I will ever grow to love stairs.

 Decision time: do I continue along the stones and steps all the way down to Tsuen Wan and drag my wet body onto a bus back home, or do I cut through the steep, overgrown trail I had taken that morning to avoid the bus and make it home sooner?
 The rain wasn't easing, I had no idea what state the trail would be in with all the rain that was falling, and I was wondering if I needed to worry about leeches in these areas.
-So of course I chose the trail, with the thought of getting out of my wet clothes and into something warm sealing it for me.
+Of course I chose the trail.

 When I arrived home the first thing I did was turn the heater on.
 I haven't used a heater, or even lived in a place with a heater, since leaving Australia.
 It seems odd to now be in Asia, in summer, and feel cold.
 Sometimes I forget what it's like to have goosebumps and to shiver.
 I don't miss it.

 It was another day of seeing relatively few people out in the mountains.
 Outside of road/paved sections, I saw a grand total of one other hiker and a local man cutting down tree branches.
 That was it for about six hours on the trails.
-Maybe there are so many trails in Hong Kong that all the hikers are spread out, so we can almost have one route each.
-Maybe people weren't stupid enough to hike during summer, when humidity is high and storms are likely.
-Maybe most people are at work mid-week.
+Maybe there are far better trails to explore.
+Maybe people aren't stupid enough to hike during summer, when humidity is high and storms are likely.
+Or maybe most people are at work mid-week.
 Whatever the reason, I'm glad I have the chance to explore the mountains by myself, to be lost in my thoughts without the distractions I encounter in the rest of my life.
-I think I could do this forever.
-If only I could get paid to do this...